2016-17 Annual Report (text version)

 Throughout the year, we have worked closely with our local government clients and provided a broad range of advice ranging from structural options for major council-owned assets and project evaluation to business case assessment for new council infrastructure.

 Facilitating innovative funding

 QTC has continued to successfully deliver its core mandate of providing clients with a lower cost of funds—by capturing the significant economies of scale and scope in the issuance, management and administration of the State’s debt.
-This was managed in a period where financial markets were challenged as interest rates moved to historically low levels.

 Client access website portal